Tuesday, June 23, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 The TP-Link TL-WR3002X works well as a mini-NAS server when hosting a portable SSD.

 Impressively, the TL-WR3002X also worked quite well as a mini NAS server.
 I tested it with a portable SSD connected to its USB port, and its sustained copy speed generally saturated the Gigabit connection.
-In addition to hosting shared storage space, the router can even work as a DLNA streaming server.
+In addition to hosting shared storage, the router can also serve as a DLNA streaming server.

-So, put your media on a large portable SSD and you likely won’t need access to Netflix or any streaming services on the go.
-By the way, the router’s USB port has enough power to host all portable SSDs I’ve tried it with, and it can charge a connected smartphone, too.
+So, put your media on a large portable SSD, and you likely won’t need access to Netflix or any streaming services on the go.
+By the way, the router’s USB port has enough power to power all portable SSDs I’ve tried with it, and it can charge a connected smartphone, too.

 8.4 out of 10